-The High School Early Assurance Pathway (HEAP) is for high school students interested in studying health sciences and physical therapy at the University of Cincinnati.
+The High School Early Assurance Pathway (HEAP) is for high school students who have been admitted into one of the tracks of the Nutrition & Dietetics undergraduate program who would like to secure their spot in the Accelerated Dietitian Nutritionist Program.
 Acceptance to the pathway is limited to highly qualified incoming first year students only, and students are admitted to the pathway in the fall semester only.

-High School Early Assurance Pathway students must enroll in the undergraduate health sciences program in the College of Allied Health Sciences.
-Upon completion of this degree, students will have completed all prerequisite courses required for enrollment in the Doctor of Physical Therapy (DPT) graduate program.
+High School Early Assurance Pathway students must enroll in the undergraduate Nutrition & Dietetics program (Community Nutrition or Sports Nutrition track) at the University of Cincinnati.
+Upon completion of this degree, students will have completed all of the necessary requirements to sit for the national registration examination to become a registered dietitian nutritionist (RDN).

 Admissibility into the pathway is based on the following:

-- At least one recommendation must be from a high school math/science teacher
+- At least one recommendation must be from a high school core subject teacher (science teacher prefered)

-- References can not be friends or relatives
+- Recommendations can not come from friends or relatives

 Your resume should provide details on the following items: